-Interest rate risk is the risk of loss arising from changes in market interest rates.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 This can be further classified into fair value interest rate risk and cash flow interest rate risk.